Gemma Krier-Mead Cognitive behaviour therapy psychotherapist , KT2

 How soon would I be able to see you?

 I will get in touch with you on the same day that you contact me.
 I am usually able to offer people their first appointment within a week.
 I would be able to see you during the weekdays and evenings and over the weekends and evenings.

 I also offer workshops and courses on overcoming Anxiety, Depression, Bi-polar, Psychosis, Mental Health Awareness and Mindfulness.
 Anyone is welcome, whether you are experiencing these difficulties yourself or you care about and support someone whom is, as a family member/friend or as a professional.

-Cognitive behaviour therapy Mindfulness Solution-focused therapy ACT Issues often worked with:
+Cognitive behaviour therapy Mindfulness Solution-focused therapy Acceptance and commitment therapy (ACT) Issues often worked with:

 In personBy phoneOn videoBy email Client groups: